projectsend/projectsend/README.md

 Feel free to participate!

 ## IMPORTANT
-It is recommended that you download an official release (either from the releases tab here or from the official website).
+It is recommended that you download an official release (either from the [https://github.com/ignacionelson/ProjectSend/releases](github releases tab) or from the official website).
 Downloading a development version directly from the repository might give you unexpected results, such as visible errors, functions that are still not finished, etc.

 ## How to install on your server: